weiserlab/ambuj/position.md

 ----
 ## Singapore

-Singapore, a significant financial and cultural hub in Southeast Asia, presents a distinctive blend of Eastern and Western influences.
-Known for its high per capita income, superior quality of life, and progressive immigration policies, it is home to a multicultural population.
-Singapore's salaries, including those in the academic sector, are among the highest in the world.
-The city also hosts a flourishing startup ecosystem and numerous major corporations, offering abundant career prospects for graduating students.
+Singapore, a  financial and cultural hub in Southeast Asia, presents a distinctive blend of Eastern and Western influences.
+The city  hosts a flourishing startup ecosystem, world-class universities, institutions and numerous corporations, offering abundant career prospects for scholars.

 ----